denten-books/plain-text/1-device.md

-One expects Turing's seminal paper on computable numbers, where he first proposed his universal computing machine, to contain a strictly technical discussion in the narrow field of number theory.
-Instead, we encounter a number of surfeit features that do not fit neatly into mathematics.
-These account for the perplexing undercurrent of cognitive theory always present in Turing's writing.
-His machines "think," they are "aware," and they "remember," where his humans "calculate" and "compute."
+One expects Turing's seminal paper on computable numbers, where he first proposed his universal computing machine, to contain a strictly technical discussion in the narrow field of number theory.[^ln1-turing] Instead, we encounter a number of surfeit features that do not fit neatly into mathematics.
+These account for the perplexing undercurrent of cognitive theory always present in Turing's writing.[^ln1-turingcog] His machines "think," they are "aware," and they "remember," where his humans "calculate" and "compute."
 The cognitive language reflects a heritage of Wittgenstein's thought, concerned more broadly with theory of mind and the passage of inscription into understanding.
 Turing's machine thinks in a particularly literate way: by ingesting and regurgitating symbols.
 Turing inherits these traits from Wittgenstein's menagerie of comprehension automata in various states of disrepair.
 In the wilderness of Wittgenstein's thought he locates the concise coordinates for a universal mechanism, placed at the liminal space between thing and symbol.

 Turing machines mediate in the metaphoric transference from intrinsic "hard" states to their extrinsic "soft" representations.
 Like their predecessors,